 Under the European General Data Protection Regulation (GDPR), Beacon Hospital has a legal duty to ensure all patient data, supplied as part of the patient process within the hospital, is kept safe and secure.

-Personal data will only be obtained in a lawful, fair and transparent manner for a specified purpose and will never be disclosed to a third party, except in a manner necessary and compatible with that same purpose.
+Personal data will only be obtained in a lawful, fair and transparent manner for a specified purpose, retained for a minimum of 30 years after your last appointment in Beacon Hospital and will never be disclosed to a third party, except in a manner necessary and compatible with that same purpose.

 All medical information is treated as being sensitive personal information and as a hospital, we will endeavour to ensure all of this information is treated with the utmost respect and confidentiality.